-- 1. Receipts and Travel Expense form are required for expense or reimbursements of these transportation costs. - 2.
-Transportation reservations shall be obtained at the most economical rate available and prior to travel with proper paperwork and approval submitted. - B. City Vehicles - 1.
-The use of a City vehicle is authorized for travel to destinations up to four hundred (400) miles from the City of Monroe.
+- 1. The use of a City vehicle is authorized for travel to destinations up to four hundred (400) miles from the City of Monroe.
 Operation of the City vehicle outside the state of Georgia requires the prior approval by the City Administrator and City Council. - 2.
 Ridesharing will be required, if possible, when more than one employee attends same conference/meeting/training. - 3.
 Receipts must be obtained and submitted for all City vehicle expenses upon return from travel. - 4.
 City vehicles are to be driven and occupied only by City employees, elected officials, or other authorized representatives. - C. Personal Vehicles - 1.
 Use of a personal vehicle is allowed only if one of the following conditions is met: - a.
 No City vehicle is available at the time of travel. - b.
 Requesting party has a physical handicap which requires the use of a specially equipped vehicle. - c.
 An employee's family member(s) accompany the employee on the trip. - 2.
 Advance approval must be obtained from Authorizing Party. - 3.
 When more than one employee is attending a particular function, separate car allowances will not be approved unless separate arrival and departure times are dictated by other City business or the number of attendees is greater than four (4) persons. - 4.
 The expense or reimbursement rate for personal vehicle mileage is based on IRS per mile allowance as issued each year. - 5.
 Requested mileage expenses or reimbursements must be supported by printed travel map and reported by odometer readings upon return from travel.
 This does not apply to daily mileage allowance of staff using personal vehicles in normal day to day business. - 6.
 Mileage expense is to be calculated from City Hall, 215 North Broad Street, Monroe, GA 30655 to the destination address based on the shortest and most economical route available. - 7.
-Employees who use their personal vehicles on City business and request mileage allowance or reimbursements must prepare their requests on a monthly basis.
+Employees who use their personal vehicles on City business and request mileage allowance or reimbursements must prepare their requests on a monthly basis. - D. Rental Vehicles - 1.
+A rental vehicle may be used when it is determined that no other mode of transportation is as economical or practical (i.e. taxi, subway) for travel. - 2.
+Rental vehicles shall be limited to 'mid-size' automobiles with standard accessories unless special circumstances dictate a larger vehicle or more effective rate. - 3.
+Rental vehicles shall be covered by appropriate insurance as required by applicable state laws. - 4.
+All current City policies/procedures governing the use of vehicles shall apply to rental vehicles. - 5.
+Receipts are required for the use of any rental vehicle costs, including gas and other services. - E. Local Ground Transportation - 1.
+Local transportation costs incurred while on out-of-town travel will be reimbursed, upon submittal of proper Travel Expense form and documentation. - 2.
+Receipts for services must be obtained and submitted with travel Expense form for reimbursement.
+No reimbursement will be given without proper receipt submittal.